Diffusion Policy: Visuomotor Policy Learning via Action Diffusion: Realworld Task Details

 \subsubsection{Evaluation}

 We used a fixed training time of 12 hours for each method, and selected the last checkpoint for each, with the exception of IBC, where the checkpoint with minimum training set action prediction MSE error due to IBC's training stability issue.
 The difficulty of training and checkpoint selection for IBC is demonstrated in main text Fig. 7.
 Each method is evaluated for 20 episodes, all starting from the same set of initial conditions.
 To ensure the consistency of initial conditions, we carefully adjusted the pose of the T block and the robot according to overlayed images from the top-down camera.
 Each evaluation episode is terminated by either keeping the end-effector within the end-zone for more than 0.5 second, or by reaching the 60 sec time limit.
+The IoU metric is directly computed in the top-down camera pixel space.